RWTH-HPC/CMake-easytest/README.md

 For adding a new test file, simply call `easy_add_test()` with the following parameters:
 * `PREFIX`: *(required)* Prefix for tests.
 Tests will be named `${PREFIX}_${CONFIG}`.
-* `SOURCES`: *(required)* Source files of the test.
+* `SOURCES`: *(required)* Source files for the test binary.
 Only the first file is evaluated for the easytest configuration, additional files will be used for compilation only.
 * `CONFIGS`: Set configurations to add test cases for.
-If not defined, the `CONFIGS` key in the main source file will be used.
-It is recommended to use this option only, if not all configurations defined in the main source file should be handled.
+If not defined, the `CONFIGS` key in the main source file will be used. *It is recommended to use this option only, if not all configurations defined in the main source file should be handled.*

 #### Configuration in main source file

 The main (first) source file will be evaluated for the test configurations.
-Each key must be prefixed by a space character and terminates with a colon.
-The following keys may be defined to define parameters for creating the tests.
-Except for `CONFIGS`, each key may be defined global as `KEY`, or for a specific configuration as `CONFIG-KEY`, where the configuration-specific key will overwrite the global value.
+Each key must be  terminated with a colon.
+The following keys may be defined to set parameters for creating the tests.
+Except for `CONFIGS`, each key may be defined global as `KEY`, or for a specific configuration as `KEY-CONFIG`, where the configuration-specific key will overwrite the global value.
 Each key may be defined multiple times - the values will be stored in an array.

 * `CONFIGS`: Space-delimited list of configurations defined in this test file.
 * `COMPILE`: Add compile definitions for the test binary, e.g. `-DWITH_ERROR`.